Dieffenbachia Root Rot — Masked by the Cane Until It Is Severe

 - 3

-Trim back every soft or discolored root section with sterilized scissors until only firm, pale tissue remains.
-A light dusting of powdered sulfur or activated charcoal over each fresh cut helps keep new infection from taking hold before the roots callus over.
+Trim back every soft or discolored root section with sterilized scissors or pruners, cutting until only firm, pale tissue remains at each cut.
+A light dusting of powdered sulfur or activated charcoal over each fresh cut helps discourage reinfection while the roots callus over.

 - 4